How to Take Action When You Don’t Wanna

 Or is it about being there for the people that you care about?

-Instead, focus on taking action for a very good reason to you.
+Instead, focus on taking action for whatever is a very good reason to you.
 A free choice.
 Just cuz.

 It this kind of “reason why” that matters.
 It can be a huge source of motivation and inspiration.